TheRoddyWMS/Roddy/README.md

 This section contains features which are currently in development.
 Testable / active features are in the changelist.

+- (WIP) Roddy binaries, scripts and libraries will be stored in a different directory.
+  Insided dist, there will be several bin/{version} folders like 2.1.49.
+Inside those, the binary and necessary dependencies are store like i.e.:
+	dist/bin/2.1.49/Roddy.jar
+                       /helperScripts
+                       /lib
+  Regarding Runtime libraries handling like groovy and the JDK there is no good solution yet.

 - (WIP) Roddy accepts a lot more parameters which might otherwise be configured with the application properties file: useRoddyVersion, usePluginVersion,